 The challenges are awesome to behold.
 Liszt started this work when he was a precocious 15-year-old and continued to work on them, adding layer on top of layer of difficulty, for more than 10 years.
 By the time he was finished, they were practically unplayable but are now considered to be a rite of passage for pianists aiming at a concert career.
 However, they are rarely played as a set, mostly because of the endurance factor.
 Kholodenko didn’t appear to tire (which was as amazing as his technical mastery), but he wiped his brow and the slick-with-sweat keyboard more and more as the performance progressed.

-Kholodenko’s ability to play all the notes, and not use any of the simplified ossia, did his best to also bring out the musical aspects of the études.
+Kholodenko’s ability to play all the notes and not use any of the simplified ossia was admirable, and he did his best to also bring out the musical aspects of the études.
 He observed all of the dynamics and offered some lovely legato melodies and some surprising soft passages, even a pianissimo.
 Of course, it is the loud portions that impress and he certainly played loudly.
 But no matter how difficult it was for him to keep some sound in reserve for the biggest moments, he managed to do so.

 However, subtlety was not the purpose of Kholodenko’s strategy in programming.
 He ended his preliminary round with a highly effective performance of Stravinsky’s Trois mouvements de Pétrouchka.
 It was the most characteristic performance of the piece in the entire competition.
 While others were more musical, his was the one that cleaved closest to the character of the ballet.
 In this final performance of the semifinals, he pulled out all the technical stops and dazzled the audience.

 ◊ Our profile of Vadym Kholodenko, 26, Ukraine

 ◊ You can see quick links to the reviews of the other semifinalists here